KamranAsif/Downsize.js/README.md

 ## About

-A JavaScript library by Karman Asif.
+A JavaScript library by Kamran Asif.

 See the [project homepage](http://KamranAsif.github.io/downsize.js).